thegalactic/java-lattices/doc/Contribute.md

 Fork the [project](https://github.com/kbertet/java-lattices/fork)

-Step 3: Clone your fork onto your local machine
+Step 3: Clone your fork into your local machine
 -----------------------------------------------

 If you use ssh: